mhkorkmaz/HippoSegment/README.md

 IBSR_FDNetX3_Val4.h5 : Weight file obtained with FDNetX3 for IBSR dataset fold-4.

 IBSR_FDNetX4_Val5.h5 : Weight file obtained with FDNetX4 for IBSR dataset fold-5.

+All three datasets were split 5-fold after the test data was separated.
+Weight files for each dataset are uploaded here.
+The files above are sampled according to their names.